 1. Your baby is distracted

 Suckling is a skill that your newborn needs to master to ensure his survival, something he needs concentration to do.
-Fonnie Lo, assistant director of Thomson ParentCraft Centre, notes that some mums like to touch and stroke their baby’s face while nursing.
+The team at Thomson Parentcraft Centre notes that some mums like to touch and stroke their baby’s face while nursing.

 “When you stroke your baby’s cheek with your nipple, your baby will be searching and rooting.
 Once the nipple is in your baby’s mouth, don’t do actions that suggest a search anymore.
-You need to let him know it’s time to eat,” she says.
+You need to let him know it’s time to eat.”.

 WHAT YOU CAN DO: Let your baby focus on what he is doing.
 If you feel you need to bond with your baby while you nurse, don’t stroke him, talk to him using reassuring words.
-Lo says, “Even patting your baby on the bum is using the wrong body language to send a message.
+The team at Thomson Parentcraft Centre says, “Even patting your baby on the bum is using the wrong body language to send a message.
 Stay calm, peaceful and don’t do unnecessary things.”

 Your baby may gag if your letdown is too fast, or if he is unable to cope with the fast milk flow.

 2. Your baby is uncomfortable with the milk supply